-Liming in acid soils improve soil aggregate and structural stability by the cementing action of Ca2+ and carbonates with organic matter (Six et al., 1998).
+Liming in acid soils improves soil aggregate and structural stability by the cementing action of Ca2+ and carbonates with organic matter (Six et al., 1998).
 Increase in pH because of liming can improve flocculation of clay by compressing the double layer between clay particles (Haynes and Naidu, 1998) and precipitation of Al hydroxy polymers, which are excellent flocculating agents for clay particles (Rengasamy and Oades, 1978).
 Aggregate stability was reported to significantly increase by the application of lime on a clayey soil (Blomquist et al., 2018).
 The application of cured manure and CaCl2 improved WSA by 15.7 % compared to the control (Wuddivira and Camps-Roach, 2007).
 Combined application of lime and PG increased the amount of WSA by 82, 145, 273 and 152 % at 5-10, 10-20, 20-40 and 40-60 cm of soil, respectively (Carmeis et al., 2016).

 Table 4.
-Effect of treatments on water stable aggregates (%) at different depths of post harvest soil
+Effect of treatments on water stable aggregates (%) at different depths of post-harvest soil